 Thus, the canonical page and its cluster may store in the search engine’s index.

-How can you find web pages Indexed?
+How can you find web pages indexed?

-When you type site:yourdomain.com (e.g., site:the7eagles.com) in the google search bar, you will get a search engine result page (SERP).
+When you type site:yourdomain.com (e.g., site:the7eagles.com) in the google search bar, you will get a search engine results page (SERP).
 It only features the URL of your website that is indexed.
 This methodology is known as an advanced search operator.

 The next way is by accessing Google Search Console, a free tool by Google to inspect the technical behavior of the website.
 Under this tool, navigate towards the section coverage.
 Click on the valid option to find all the indexed web pages.